 Folic Acid and Vitamin B Complex

 The vitamins of the B complex all work very closely together.
-However, vitamin B12, folic acid and vitamin B6 work particularly closely in tandem, all playing a role in the deconstruction of homocysteine.
+However, vitamin B12, folic acid and vitamin B6 are particularly intertwined, all playing a role in the decomposition of homocysteine.

 Folic Acid, Folate and Vitamin B12

 What does the interaction between vitamin B12 and folic acid actually look like?
 This can be easily understood through some simple chemistry.

 As previously discussed, folic acid cannot be used directly in the body; it must first be converted into various folate forms in the small intestine before absorption.
 The active form of folic acid found in the body is known as tetrahydrofolate (THF).